James-Britto/Salary-Prediction-Project/README.md

 **Deliverables:**

 A well-documented and trained salary prediction model.
-A user-friendly interface or application for salary prediction.
+A user-friendly interface or application for salary prediction.<br>
-Documentation detailing the project's methodology and findings.
+Documentation detailing the project's methodology and findings.<br><br>
 By addressing these objectives, this project aims to provide a valuable tool for job seekers and employers to make informed decisions regarding salary expectations, ultimately contributing to a more transparent and efficient job market.

 **Data collection:**